 The Olde English Bulldogge

-When bull baiting was outlawed, the bulldog was on the brink of extinction.
+When bull-baiting was outlawed, the bulldog was on the brink of extinction.
 The athletic bulldog was disappearing and being replaced by specimens that were selectively bred based on appearance more than working function.
-This led to specimens (today's English bulldogs) that were lacking the strength, health, and lifespan of the working bulldog.
+This led to specimens (today's English Bulldogs) that were lacking the strength, health, and lifespan of the working bulldog.

-After many crossings, some specimens obtained bred true and were called Olde English bulldogges as to differentiate them from the modern English Bulldog.
-Olde English bulldogges were selectively bred to eliminate the breathing and breeding problems of the English bulldog and to resemble the looks of the old original bull baiting dogs reminiscent of the past.
+After many crossings, some specimens bred true and were called Olde English Bulldogges as to differentiate them from the modern English Bulldog.
+Olde English Bulldogges were selectively bred to eliminate the breathing and breeding problems of the English Bulldog and to resemble the looks of the old original bull-baiting dogs reminiscent of the past.
 This breed was recently recognized by the United Kennel Club in 2014.

-What does an Olde English bulldogge look like?
+What does an Olde English Bulldogge look like?
 He is a muscular, powerful medium-sized dog, blessed with agility.
 He is confident, animated, and friendly.
 Excessive wrinkles are a serious fault.
 The nose is black with wide nostrils.
 The ears should be preferably rose-shaped, but button ears or tulip ears are accepted.

 The body is powerful and sturdy, characterized by a wide, deep chest, and a slight roach over the loin.
 The coat is short, shiny, and medium in density.
 Many coat colors are accepted.
 Most specimens weigh between 60 to 80 pounds.

 - American Kennel Club: Bulldog breed standard